Getting to know Weatherhead High School

 Admissions to the school are subject to our own admissions policy which applies the same criteria as the Local Authority who administer/operate all admissions.

-Both policies are available to download under the School Policies section of the school website.
+Our policy is available to download under the School Policies section of the school website.

 The current admission limit for a Year group in Years 7-11 is 254.
 For expression of interest in Weatherhead and admission procedures through the Local Authority contact the Wirral Council’s Children and Young People’s Department, tel: 0151 606 2020 or visit www.wirral.gov.uk/schooladmissions.